NicolasGresset/sgbd_benchmarking/README.md

 Some columns (e.g BITCOIN_ADDRESS) are completely random and will be used as primary key by the SQL database.
 Others (e.g DATABASE_COLUMN_TYPE or COUNTRy_CODE) are random values from a limited subset of possible entries and we will use them to study the benefits of indexation.

+## Explanations

+More explanations about the way we measure accurately the time or the kind of queries we perform are given in the notebook itself.